MordecaiM24/full-stack-quizlet-clone/README.md

 ## Installation

-The project is divided into a frontend react client library and backend node & express
+The project is divided into a frontend react client folder and backend node & express server folder

 ```
 npm install